 - Vitamin K

-Turmeric spice contains the healing compound, Curcumin, and studies have proved that it is more advantageous than many prescription drugs.
+Turmeric spice contains the healing compound curcumin, and studies have suggested it can be more advantageous than many prescription drugs.

 Health Benefits of Turmeric